-or HMOs' audited statutory financial statements, including those items listed in [the] Insurance Code §401.009(a)(3)(B) - (H) and (b).
-The addendum must be a positive statement by management that there are no material processes excluded from the Section 404 report with respect to the preparation of the insurer's or HMO's or group of insurers' or HMOs' audited statutory financial statements, including those items specified in [the] Insurance Code §401.009(a)(3)(B) - (H) and (b).
+(4) A Section 404 report described by paragraph (3) of this subsection must include those internal controls of the insurer or HMO or group of insurers or HMOs that have a material impact on the preparation of the insurer's or HMO's or group of insurers' or HMOs' audited statutory financial statements, including those items listed in Insurance Code §401.009(a)(3)(B) - (H) and (b).
+The addendum must be a positive statement by management that there are no material processes excluded from the Section 404 report with respect to the preparation of the insurer's or HMO's or group of insurers' or HMOs'

+TITLE 28.
+INSURANCE Part I. Texas Department of Insurance Chapter 7.
+Corporate and Financial Regulation Adopted Sections Page 39 of 50 audited statutory financial statements, including those items specified in Insurance Code §401.009(a)(3)(B) - (H) and (b).
 If there are internal controls of the insurer or HMO or group of insurers or HMOs that have a material impact on the preparation of the insurer's or HMO's or group of insurers' or HMOs' audited statutory financial statements and those internal controls are not included in the Section 404 report, the insurer or HMO or group of insurers or HMOs may either file:

-- (A) a report under this subsection; or - (B) the Section 404 report and a report under this subsection for those internal controls that have a material impact on the preparation of the insurer's or HMO's or group of insurers' or HMOs' audited statutory financial statements not covered by the Section 404 report. - (5) The insurer's or HMO's management report of internal control over financial reporting must include: - (A) a statement that management is responsible for establishing and maintaining adequate internal control over financial reporting; - (B) a statement that management has established internal control over financial reporting and an opinion concerning whether, to the best of management's knowledge and belief, after diligent inquiry, its internal control over financial reporting is effective to provide reasonable assurance regarding the reliability of financial statements in accordance with statutory accounting principles;
+(A) a report under this subsection; or

+(B) the Section 404 report and a report under this subsection for those internal controls that have a material impact on the preparation of the insurer's or HMO's or group of insurers' or HMOs' audited statutory financial statements not covered by the Section 404 report.

+(5) The insurer's or HMO's management report of internal control over financial reporting must include:

+(A) a statement that management is responsible for establishing and maintaining adequate internal control over financial reporting;

+(B) a statement that management has established internal control over financial reporting and an opinion concerning whether, to the best of management's knowledge and belief, after diligent inquiry, its internal control over financial reporting is effective to provide reasonable assurance regarding the reliability of financial statements in accordance with statutory accounting principles;